scottrobey/media-pc/README.md

 # media-pc
 Contains documentation and setup files for my home media PC.

+## The Hardware

+I'm using:

+If you're planning on gaming get a higher end mini-PC, otherwise you probably don't need to and can get a good mini PC that would be sufficient for around $200-$300

 ## Operating System - Windows (Linux coming later...)
+Try with Windows first
+Try with a Linux OS ideal for media and/or gaming Dual-boot?
+Compare gaming performance

 ### Windows Setup
 Initial win setup - may want to not set a password when creating a user.
 Or better would be to create a new user with limited permissions that doesn't need password